mpramana/great-quotes-blog-cmsi-2021/README.md

-# todo-list-2021
+# great quotes blog
-Code-along #3 for React class- it is a cool todo list
+This is a blog filled with a lot of quotes from past or present great thinkers.